jamie120/ms3-eat-vegan-recipes/README.md

 - Create profile page for registered users, which gives them easy access to recipes they have posted.
 - Allow registered users to save recipes, so that they can quickly access them during future visits to the site.
 - Add checkboxes next to recipe items, for user to mark off ingredients whilst using recipe.
+- Do not allow recipe authors the ability to comment on their own recipes - only to reply to added comments by others.

 # Technologies Used